lsst/citizen-science/project/contributing.rst

 #.
 Request the following to review the PR (additional reviewers may be included in the process):

+   * Brian Nord
    * Melissa Graham
-   * Leanne Guy

 #.
 Respond to the comments received during the review process.

 #.
 After all reviewers approve, the submitter will squash commits and merge to main.

 #.
-Notify Melissa Graham or Leanne Guy the PR was merged.
+Notify Brian Nord or Melissa Graham the PR was merged.

 #.
 Notify the authorized individual to tag the release.